Personalise the PDF report by adjusting the colour of headers to fit your company style and colour.

 1. Turn on the Advanced mode

-Once you have logged into the MoreApp Platform create or select your form and click on Edit Form.
+Once you have logged into the MoreApp Platform, create or select your form and click on Edit Form.
 When you have finished the form, you can turn on the Advanced mode in the Email tab.
 After you switched on the Advanced settings of the Email, modifications in your form are not updated automatically in the PDF-report.
 When you add a new widget to your form, manually add the widget in the PDF-report using HTML-code or click on Reset attachment in the bottom right corner of the Email tab.
-MoreApp will update the new widgets in order with their places in your form.
+MoreApp will update the new widget codes accordingly to their position in your form.

 2. Open the codeview